Navigating Next Steps at the U.S.‑Mexico Border

 Families are struggling at the U.S.–Mexico border.
 People are fleeing gang and drug violence at home, they’ve lost a vision for a future.
 Now, they want nothing more than to build a meaningful life for themselves, and for their children.

 The humanitarian crisis at the border is complicated.
 But when we look into the faces of the children, women, and men caught in the middle of it all, one thing is clear—real, sacred, human beings need our help.
-And what they need, right this moment, are those who have an abundance of empathy.
+And what they need, in this moment, are those who have an abundance of empathy.
 Who can see the people through the politics and do what’s possible.

-Will you support families seeking safe haven in Mexico?
+Will you support families seeking safe haven?

 A Little Piece of Home (Pedacito de la Tierra)